Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 Concept of operations;

-Air Vehicle and Payload
+Air Vehicle and Payloads

 The Watchkeeper air vehicle is a modified Elbit Hermes 450A, called the Hermes 450B.
-The total weight is approximately 500kg, it has a maximum range of 115km with an endurance of greater than 16 hours.
+The total weight is approximately 500 kg, it has a maximum range of 115 km with an endurance of greater than 16 hours.

-Watchkeeper has growth potential to 650kg and a much more robust airframe.
+Watchkeeper has growth potential to 650 kg and a much more robust airframe.
 Two particular features of importance are rough field landing and wing de-icing.
-A take-off distance of 1,200m is needed which may limit deployment options.

 The Dual Air vehicle Container is a particularly ingenious container for the disassembled air vehicle, two per container, but I guess you knew I was going to say that!